 They are gradually gaining attention and are now popular pets for many people.

-Personality of The Lionhead Rabbit
+What is the Personality of the Lionhead Rabbit

 These small rabbits are friendly, affectionate, and calm.